Synthetixio/js-monorepo/v3/docs/docs/protocol/pools-markets/delegating-credit-and-debt.md

 The Minimum Liquidity Ratio is a global value (configured by SCCP) which is functionally similar to the Target C-Ratio.
 This creates another **maximum debt** value.
 For example, if a market has $100 of market allocated liquidity from a pool and the Minimum Liquidity Ratio is set to 400%, the maximum debt from this pool would be $25.

-## Calculating `capacity`
+## Calculating `amountWithdrawable`

-To calculate the capacity of a given market, the protocol takes the lesser of the two **maximum liquidity values** described above across each pool delegating to a given market and returns the sum.
+To calculate the `amountWithdrawable` of a given market, the protocol takes the lesser of the two **maximum liquidity values** described above across each pool delegating to a given market and returns the sum.

-It is possible for a market to report a `balance` greater than the `capacity` provided to it.
-In this case, the market would be partially insolvent (unless it is relying on liquidity from a source other than Synthetix).
-At this point, the [`withdrawUsd` function](/protocol/technical-reference/smart-contracts#withdrawusd) will revert when called by the market.